Bidens paid 25.9% rate and earned $607,336, tax returns show

-WASHINGTON (AP) — President Joe Biden has said the wealthy should pay more in taxes — and 25.9% of the first couple’s income went to the federal government in 2020.
+WASHINGTON (AP) — President Joe Biden restored a long-standing presidential tradition Monday by releasing his tax returns, showing that 25.9% of the first couple’s income went to the federal government in 2020.
+The average federal income tax rate is just over 14%.

-Biden on Monday revived the long-standing presidential tradition of releasing his tax filings, in yet another contrast to his predecessor, former President Donald Trump.

-Biden and his wife, Jill, earned $607,336 last year while he was running for president.
+Biden and his wife, Jill, a teacher, earned $607,336 last year while he was running for president.
 That is down from $985,223 in 2019, when they primarily earned money from book sales, speeches and positions at the University of Pennsylvania and Northern Virginia Community College.

-The most recent IRS data indicates that the average federal income tax rate is just over 14%.
+Those income opportunities diminished because of the campaign.

+Biden’s predecessor, Donald Trump, declined to release his tax returns, a precedent that the new administration rejected.

 “I would expect that we will continue to release the president’s tax returns, as should be expected by every president of the United States,” White House press secretary Jen Psaki told reporters Monday ahead of the release.

 The Bidens donated $30,704 to 10 charities last year.
 The largest gift was $10,000 to the Beau Biden Foundation, a nonprofit focused on child abuse that is named after the president’s deceased son.
+The president separately released his financial holdings through the Office of Government Ethics and has assets worth between $1.2 million and $2.88 million.

 The New York Times later obtained the tax records of the reputed billionaire and reported that he paid just $750 in federal income taxes during his first year in the White House.
 IRS figures indicate that the average tax filer paid roughly $12,200 in 2017, about 16 times more than what the former president paid.